A Guide to Estate Planning for Parents

 Yes!
 At McDonald Law Firm, we believe that new parents should have life insurance as part of their estate plan.
 When it comes to estate planning for parents, life insurance is one of the most common and effective ways to ensure loved ones are financially taken care of after your death.
 For instance, a life insurance policy can guarantee financial resources to a surviving spouse upon the death of the other spouse, it can also guarantee the resources to pay for the college education of any children.
 A huge benefit of life insurance for estate planning is that it typically will not be subject to an estate tax and/or income tax.

 If you have additional questions about estate planning for parents, or are ready to get started, please give McDonald Law Firm a call today at 443-741-1088 to schedule a consultation.
-Our office is conveniently located in Columbia, MD between the Columbia Town Center and Merriweather Post Pavillion.
+Our office is conveniently located in Columbia, Maryland between the Columbia Mall and Merriweather Post Pavillion.
 For office directions, please click here.

-DISCLAIMER: THE INFORMATION PROVIDED IN THIS GUIDE IS INTENDED FOR EDUCATIONAL PURPOSES ONLY AND IS NOT INTENDED TO CONVEY LEGAL ADVICE.
+DISCLAIMER: THE INFORMATION PROVIDED IN THIS GUIDE IS INTENDED FOR EDUCATIONAL PURPOSES ONLY AND IS NOT INTENDED TO CONVEY LEGAL OR TAX ADVICE.